 "Are you expecting something, Ellie?"
 The captain asked, concerned.

 Before the AI could respond, Contact Found tones sounded across the deck.
 The normally white light of the bridge pulsed red momentarily as a deeper, warning tone sounded.

 "Alert.
 Multiple Contacts on Long Range Scanners."
 The verbose LRS speaker exclaimed, as the Captain turned to Ellie and the sensor staff.

 "Bring it up.
 What are we dealing with?"
 He ordered, returning to his Command chair, which rotated and elevated to face the observation window.
 "I want tracking data on everything, right now."

 "Captain.
-We have at least six confirmed captial-class mass signitures on Space Density projection.
-There are another eight signitures which I am unable to confirm.
+We have at least six confirmed capital-class mass signatures on Space Density projection.
+There are another eight signatures which I am unable to confirm.
 There is a high probability they are sub-capital.
 If you asked me for my assessment, I would say this is a flotilla of unknown space craft of substantial mass."
 Ellie reported, calmly and devoid of any detectable emotion.

 "Helm.
 Switch to Manual control, my station.
 Comm, maintain radio silence, no long range outbound comms.
 All hands battle-stations".
 Marcus ordered, as the helm staff acknowledged, engaging full manual control of the battlecruiser.
 A control yoke unfolded from a compartment underneath the captain's control console, to which Marcus gripped firmly.
 The white bridge lights were replaced with a warmer white-orange running light as the warship's battlestations alarm sounded.